7 Critical Facts About Shingle Roofing Before Installing Over Old Asphalt Shingle Roofs

 Choosing to install new shingle roofing over existing shingles might seem like a budget-friendly shortcut.
 You can skip the tear-off process, reduce labour time, and avoid disposal costs.
 For homeowners facing rising home improvement expenses, it’s tempting to take the quicker route.
 However, this apparent convenience comes with long-term trade-offs.

-When you layer new shingle roofing over an existing asphalt shingle roof, you’re essentially covering up a surface that may already be compromised.
-Without removing the old material, it becomes impossible to assess the roof decking for structural damage, moisture intrusion, or pest infestations.
-Even minor issues—like small leaks or soft spots—can silently worsen under the new layer, eventually leading to expensive repairs or premature roof failure.
+When you layer new shingle roofing over an existing asphalt shingle roof, you're essentially covering up a surface that may already be compromised.
+It is not possible to check the roof decking for structural damage, water intrusion, or bug infestations without taking off the old material.
+Even small problems, like small leaks or soft spots, can get worse invisibly under the new layer, which can lead to expensive fixes or the roof failing before it should.

-Moreover, double layers can cause poor ventilation, overheating, and uneven surfaces that reduce the overall durability of the new shingles.
-Over time, the trapped heat between layers can bake the shingles from below, causing them to curl, crack, or lose granules faster than expected.
+Also, double layers can make it hard for air to flow, lead to overheating, and make the surface uneven, all of which shorten the new shingles' total durability.
+Over time, the heat that gets stuck between the layers can bake the shingles from below, making them curl, crack, or lose granules faster than planned.

 4. The Weight of Double Layers Can Stress Roof Structures